Fredobedo/JVS2X/README.md

 There are also additional pictures from other realizations for other persons, in the doc folder if needed.

 <h2>Printing an enclosure</h2>
-I also designed a bow for the JVS2X:
+I also designed a box for the JVS2X:
 <table>
 <tr><td><img src="images/3Dmodel.JPG"></td></tr>
 <tr><td><img src="images/box2.jpg"></td><td><img src="images/box3.jpg"></td></tr>